-Would you like to improve you interpersonal relationships?
+Would you like to improve your interpersonal relationships?

-- Find yourself regretting things you’ve said to others?
+- Find yourself regretting things you’ve said or replaying them over and over again in your mind?

 - Wonder why you don’t have as many friends as you would like?